Siege of Bitche: Bombing

 As the shells continued to fall day and night on the citadel, the French soldiers lost all notion of sleep.
 Food is rationed, the fire and smoke seize the men by the throat, the water from the well becomes cloudy and the men who have taken refuge in the undergrounds hear only the dull sound of shells exploding on the surface and the cries of beasts that are found in the dungeons.
 These shelter not only a hospital, but also toilets, rooms for officers, rooms for the troops, a bakery, a butcher's shop, a well, a stable room, stores of food and ammunition.
-The 16 and September 17, 1870, the Germans use four new pieces of campaign to bombard Bitche: they are installed at the edge of the forest of Rothenstieg and on the ground located between the hills of Grand- and Petit-Otterbiel.
-The bombardments slow down fromSeptember 18, 1870, which does not prevent the French pieces from constantly retaliating.
+On September 16 and 17, 1870, the Germans use four new pieces of campaign to bombard Bitche: they are installed at the edge of the forest of Rothenstieg and on the ground located between the hills of Grand- and Petit-Otterbiel.
+The bombardments slow down from September 18, 1870, which does not prevent the French pieces from constantly retaliating.
 The September 19, 1870, Commander Teyssier decides to reduce the rice ration to forty grams per head per day.

 In the evening of September 20, 1870, the Germans gradually stop their fire.
 A parliamentary comes Teyssier to announce that the Republic is proclaimed in Paris and Guillaume I er is under the walls of the capital.
 Teyssier dismisses the parliamentarian after declaring that he wants proof.
 The noise of the cannons ceases on September 21, 1870: the shootings on the citadel and on the town of Bitche lasted exactly ten days and ten nights.
 The results of this bombardment are very heavy.
 The 7,100 German projectiles which fell on Bitche and its citadel sowed death and destruction: of the 390 houses in the city, 121 buildings were completely destroyed and 184 others partially damaged.
 135 Bitchois households lose their homes.
 As for the citadel, all the buildings except the chapel were destroyed by incendiary shells.
 What motivates the stopping of the German bombardments is an order of the general-governor of Alsace, the count of Bismarck-Bohlen, who realized that the siege and the bombardment costed too much materials and immobilized too many troops.
 On his order, the German coins were removed on September 25, 1870.